 - fly to Fort Dauphin rather than drive.

+The number of kidnap for ransom cases is on the rise.
+It is mostly family members of wealthy businessmen being targeted.
 Violent crime, including armed robbery, carjacking, home invasions and kidnapping, occurs regularly throughout Madagascar but particularly in and around Antananarivo.
 Foreigners are sometimes targeted.

 Armed bandits regularly attack vehicles carrying goods and people, including taxis (specifically 'taxi be' and 'taxi brousse') and public transport.
 Thieves target cars stuck in traffic for 'smash–and-grab' robberies.